tzahifadida/pgln/README.md

 - `Start()`: Starts the listening process.
 Must be called before any Listen operations.
 - `Shutdown()`: Gracefully shuts down the PGListenNotify instance.
-- `Listen(channel string, options ListenOptions)`: Starts listening on a channel (non-blocking).
+- `Listen(channel string, options ListenOptions) (chan error, error)`: Starts listening on a channel (non-blocking).
-- `ListenAndWaitForListening(channel string, options ListenOptions)`: Starts listening on a channel and waits for it to be ready (blocking).
+- `ListenAndWaitForListening(channel string, options ListenOptions) error`: Starts listening on a channel and waits for it to be ready (blocking).
-- `UnListen(channel string)`: Stops listening on a channel.
+- `UnListen(channel string) (chan struct{}, error)`: Stops listening on a channel and returns a channel that will be closed when the unlisten operation is complete.
+- `UnlistenAndWaitForUnlistening(channel string) error`: Stops listening on a channel and waits until it's completely removed (blocking).
-- `Notify(channel string, payload string)`: Sends a notification to a channel.
+- `Notify(channel string, payload string) error`: Sends a notification to a channel.
-- `NotifyQuery(channel string, payload string)`: Returns a query and parameters for sending a notification within a transaction.
+- `NotifyQuery(channel string, payload string) NotifyQueryResult`: Returns a query and parameters for sending a notification within a transaction.

 ## Example Usage

-This example demonstrates how to use the pgln library, including the use of `NotifyQuery` for transaction-safe notifications.
+This example demonstrates how to use the pgln library, including the use of `NotifyQuery` for transaction-safe notifications and proper error handling.
+It also shows how to use callbacks safely.

 ```go
 package main